dustinpfister/blog_posts/_posts/js-call-apply-and-bind.md

 ## Using call to create a custom api in a higher order function

+One use case example of Function.call would be to use it to make a custom api that can be used via the this keyword inside the body of a function that is used with call to set the value of this.
+For example say I want to make a function that can be used to set the state of something based on a current frame relative to a max frame count basis.

+In that case I might make something like this.
 ```js
 var setFrame = function (frame, opt) {
     opt = opt || {};